 Amex Card Sportsbooks

-How to Secure a Credit Card Deposit Before the Weekend Action
+How to Secure a Credit Card Deposit Before the Action Starts

-Funding your sportsbook account with a credit card is usually instant.
-However, to avoid the frustration of a sudden bank decline right before an NBA or NHL Game 6 broadcast begins on ESPN or NBC, you should process your deposit early in the day.
-Here is what to expect on the cashier page:
+While funding your sportsbook account with a credit card is designed to be an instantaneous process, waiting until the absolute last minute is a massive mistake.
+To avoid the frustration of a sudden bank decline right before a massive championship broadcast begins, you should initiate your deposit hours in advance.
+Do not get caught trying to run a transaction while the national anthem is playing.
+Here is exactly what to expect on the operator's cashier page:

 -